-When using the SWMM calculation engine (Engine type set to "Explicit"), a high continuity error and/or hydraulic results appear to be unstable and otherwise questionable.
+When using the Explicit (SWMM) numerical solver ("Active Numerical Solver" set to "Explicit (SWMM)"), the Calculation Summary indicates a high "Not Converging" (or a high "Flow Continuity Error" in the Routing Summary tab) and/or hydraulic results appear to be unstable and otherwise questionable.

 Next, try reducing the "Routing Time Step" in the calculation options.
 Reduce it gradually until results are better.
 For example, you may try a routing time step of 30 seconds, 10 seconds, 5 seconds, 2 seconds, down to a minimum of 0.1 seconds for very difficult models.
 Smaller routing time steps are often needed in models with fast-changing conditions such as pumps that cycle and sensitive control structures (especially weirs) and flow splits.